thunlp/OHRE/README.md

 FewRel data and the preprocessing code are under the directory `./data`.

-NYT-FB data is from [Discrete-State Variational Autoencoders for Joint Discovery and Factorization of Relations](https://www.aclweb.org/anthology/Q16-1017.pdf)
+NYT-FB data is from [Discrete-State Variational Autoencoders for Joint Discovery and Factorization of Relations](https://www.aclweb.org/anthology/Q16-1017.pdf).
+(If you get the access to the original NYT-FB data from the authors, contact `drogozhang@gmail.com` to get our version of NYT-FB data.)